-This parameter displays the maximum volume that has been calculated by the Ultra 5 and is a Read-Only parameter.
-The volume displayed will be shown in volume units (P605) and is the total volume available between empty level (P105) and 100% of span (P106).
+This parameter displays the maximum volume that has been calculated by the Ultra 5 and is a Read Only parameter.
+The volume displayed will be shown in cubic meters and is the total volume available between empty level (P105) and 100% of span (P106).